PanagiotisKots/Enigma-Machine-Simulator/README.md

 You can easily customize the rotor configurations and starting positions by modifying the code, making it possible to explore different encryption patterns and behaviors.
 📄 Example Command

-bash

 ./enigma

 Upon running, the program will guide you through the encryption process, outputting the intermediate states and the final encrypted message for any input text.

-csharp

-This version is concise and focused on the technical aspects of your project, omitting any historical context while detailing the features, components, and usage of your Enigma Machine Simulator.